-Keeping girls safe and learning during lockdown
+Keeping girls safe and healthy

-One of the biggest challenges girls in this community are facing is hygiene, with menstrual products, soap and sanitiser being a luxury many families cannot afford.
-With the limited pharmacies running out of stock at the start of lockdown, marginalised girls have been left behind.
+One of the biggest challenges girls in the community face is hygiene, with menstrual products, soap and sanitiser being a luxury many families cannot afford.
+VSO supporters have provided volunteers, and essential hygiene kits to girls in crisis.